awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-inspector-assessmenttemplate.md

 ## Properties<a name="aws-resource-inspector-assessmenttemplate-properties"></a>

 `AssessmentTargetArn`  <a name="cfn-inspector-assessmenttemplate-assessmenttargetarn"></a>
-The ARN of the assessment target that corresponds to this assessment template\.
+The Arn of the assessment target that corresponds to this assessment template\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)